kill-switch-pro/photo-editor/readme.md

 use this software to edit photos free of charge, a test i did with html + css + javascript.

-mix basic edit tigether like :
+mix basic edit together like :

 blur
 grayscale